17 Wonderful Things to Do in Poznan, Poland

 Poznan, the fifth-largest city in Poland, boasts a charming old town, colorful Renaissance-style buildings, and a town clock with mechanical goats that bump their heads at noon.
-Therefore, this ultimate guide to the top, fun, and free things to do in Poznań features attractions for history, arts, and culture lovers.
+Therefore, this ultimate guide to the top and fun things to do in Poznan features attractions for history, arts, and culture lovers.

 Disclaimer